MikeCullimore/guitar-tone-matcher/readme.md

 ## Pipeline

+1. Separate the guitar track from the rest of the recording.
 1. Inputs: two audio files, one of own guitar (clean), other is target recording.
 1. Find the time window in the recording that is most closely matched by the clean signal.
 1. (Optional?) apply [dynamic time warping](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C3/C3S2_DTWbasic.html) to the clean signal to correct for rhthym inaccuracies in playing.